 *This is a new offense as of 2019.
 More detail will be added to this page as soon as it is available*

-Concerned about Operation of Stash House in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Have you been charged with Operation of Stash House in Texas?
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 A person commits an offense if the person knowingly: